This post may contain affiliate links. Please read our disclosure policy.

 If you’re looking for something, other than Corned Beef and Cabbage and a bowl of Colcannon, to make this St. Patrick’s Day and don’t want to spend hours braising…..this is it.

-Sausage and Mashed Potatoes have never tasted so good….until you call them Bangers and Mash.
-(I had to slip it in there one more time….because, ya know… I’m juvenile.)
-If you want a more simple mashed potato recipe…try THIS one and then follow up your meal with an Irish style beverage or a little sweet treat!
+Sausage and Mashed Potatoes have never tasted so good.
+If you want a more simple mashed potato recipe, try my best mashed potatoes recipe and then follow up your meal with a nutty irishman or an Irish Espresso Martini!

 This Irish classic is easy to make, Bangers and Mash with Onion Mustard Gravy is ready in less than 1 hour.